 Back for Business is an initiative to foster and support entrepreneurial activity among returned emigrants or those planning to return to live in Ireland in the near future.
 The six-month part time development programme is aimed at assisting them to start and develop a business.
 It addresses the challenges that all early stage entrepreneurs face with a particular focus on the additional barriers and challenges faced by those who have been out of the country for some time.
 This can often result in their local knowledge, contact base and professional and personal networks being less developed than those of typical entrepreneurs.
 Back for Business aims to bridge this gap.

 Those interested in receiving an application form should register their interest in the first instance on the website www.backforbusiness.com and they will be sent an application form by email.
-This form should be completed and returned either by email attachment or by post to: Fitzsimons Consulting, 6 James’s Terrace, Malahide, Co Dublin.
+This form should be completed and returned by email attachment to firstname.lastname@example.org.
+All completed applications must be submitted by 25 January 2019.

 If you have any questions, or if there is any difficulty registering online, please phone us on (+353) 1 8450770 or email us on email@example.com

 As it is expected that there will be many more applications than there are places available, it will be a competitive selection process.
 The Lead Entrepreneurs will play a key role in selecting the successful candidates.
 They will be seeking those who are prepared to fully engage with the initiative over its six months duration; demonstrate a determination to advance their fledging businesses; are prepared to work hard in pursuit of their entrepreneurial goals; and expect to become employers.

 The Back for Business Lead Entrepreneurs will meet to assess the applications and candidates will be notified in the following days.